A high-order, conservative integrator with local time-stepping: Conclusions

 This paper has presented a local time-stepping scheme based on the Adams-Bashforth family of multistep integrators.
 This method allows arbitrary step choices, with a completely independent choice of time step for each variable.
 Unlike some previous schemes, it retains the full convergence order of the Adams-Bashforth integrator it is based on.
 This method is also conservative in that all linear conserved quantities of the system are constant to numerical roundoff under evolution.
 The method will be efficient for DG methods or other algorithms with only local spatial couplings.

-The use of this method was demonstrated on the nonlinear Burgers equation evolved using the DG framework.
-The roundoff-level conservation of a conserved quantity was observed, and the expected convergence rate was observed for multiple integrator orders.
-For this problem, we observe an evolution speed improvement by up to a factor of approximately 1.3 from switching from the global to the local scheme, although this number is strongly dependent on the integration order.
-We also expect a bigger speedup if the right-hand side of the equations is more complicated than the simple equation we used as a test case.
+The use of this method was demonstrated on several systems evolved using the DG framework.
+The roundoff-level conservation of a conserved quantity was observed, and the expected convergence rate as the time step was decreased was observed for multiple integrator orders.
+The method was observed to converge one order more slowly when applied to a system with decreasing mesh spacing and dynamically updated time step sizes.
+For the evolution of a gauge wave using the generalized harmonic equations, we observed an evolution speed improvement by up to a factor of 6--9 from switching from the global to the local scheme.

 This method will be used for DG evolutions of general relativity and magnetohydrodynamics in upcoming work using the SpECTRE code~\cite{SpECTRE2017}.